 - Having a parent who had a congenital heart defect

 - Enlargement of the heart.
-Increased blood flow through the heart forces it to work harder than normal, causing it to enlarge.
+Increased blood flow through the heart forces it to work harder than normal, causing it to become larger.

-- Pulmonary hypertension.
-When there is a hole (defect) that allows mixing of oxygenated (red) and deoxygenated (blue) blood, the amount of blood that goes to the lungs is increased.
-This results in pressure buildup in the lungs, causing high blood pressure in the lungs.
+- High blood pressure in the lungs (pulmonary hypertension).
+When there is a hole in the heart that allows mixing of oxygenated (red) and deoxygenated (blue) blood, the amount of blood that goes to the lungs is increased.
+As a result, pressure builds up in the lungs.

 - Respiratory tract infections.
-Atrioventricular canal defect can cause recurrent bouts of lung infections.
+A person with atrioventricular canal defect may have repeated lung infections.

 - Heart failure.
-Untreated, atrioventricular canal defect usually results in the heart's inability to pump enough blood to meet the body's needs.
+Untreated, atrioventricular canal defect usually makes the heart unable to pump enough blood to meet the body's needs.

 Treatment greatly improves the outlook for children with atrioventricular canal defect.
-However, some children who have corrective surgery may still be at risk later in life of:
+However, some children who have surgery to treat atrioventricular canal defect may have heart problems when they are adults, including:

 - Leaky heart valves